DavidPetrasek/ChatBundle/README.md

 https://github.com/DavidPetrasek/ChatBundle/blob/main/docs/00-index.md

-BUNDLE WORKS, BUT IT'S STILL UNDER DEVELOPMENT (SEE ISSUES)
 ================
 ## How to test
 - You might need to fork this repo before and then swap the url bellow